giordyb/doppler_shifter/install.md

     + pip3 install -r requirements.txt
 13. copy the 99-serial-usb.rules file in /etc/udev/rules.d/ (needed if you use the same radios as me)
     + sudo cp 99-serial-usb.rules /etc/udev/rules.d/
-14. copy the .service files that are relevant to your situation in the systemd folder in /etc/systemd/system/. these are needed to start up the rigctld daemon, your mileage may vary (in the folder you'll find a few examples)
+14. copy the .service files that are relevant to your situation in the systemd folder in /etc/systemd/system/. these are needed to start up the rigctld daemon, your mileage may vary (in the folder you'll find a few examples).
+These services will start [rigctld](https://www.mankier.com/1/rigctld) daemons needed to control the radios.
     + sudo cp systemd/*.service /etc/systemd/system/
 15. reload the systemd daemon
     + sudo systemctl daemon-reload